PowerShell/DscResources/BestPractices.md

 To easier debug localized verbose logs, and to find the correct localized string key in the code, it is recommended to use a hard coded ID on each localized key's string value.
-That ID must be the same across the localized language folders, and it is not recommended to reuse ID's once they become obsolete (because of for example code change).
+That ID must be the same across the localized language files, and it is not recommended to reuse ID's once they become obsolete (because of for example code change).

 > Using this method we could also test that each localized string is
-> represented in each localization folder for that resource.
+> represented in each language specific localization file for that
+> resource.

 **Format:** `(ID:yyyyZZZZ)`